RESPONSIVE WEB DESIGN

 Sample of delivery information provided by the shop

-After creating an impact vs. effort matrix of potential solutions, I moved forward with designing the checkout flow, browse by occasion results page (with filters), and the delivery information tab, as these were mentioned most frequently by users.
+After creating an impact vs. effort matrix of potential solutions, I moved forward with designing the browse by occasion results page, checkout flow, and delivery information tab, as these were mentioned most frequently by users.

 User Flow